Show name: Ozark

 Ozark had a big cast, but the standout performances for me came from Julia Garner as Ruth Langmore and Lisa Emery as Darlene Snell.
 I hadn't seen either actor before but each delivered a nuanced performance, often violent and angry but also tempered into sincere emotion and with fully developed backstories to deepen the characterisation.

 Thank you so much for reading my review of Ozark.
-My next post is on Wednesday.
-In the meantime, please share your thoughts in the comments section below.
+Please share your thoughts in the comments section below.

-If you fancy something different, you might like to take a chance on my review of Pale Fire by Vladimir Nabokov here.
+If you fancy something different, you might like to take a chance on my review of Pale Fire by Vladimir Nabokov.